maxant/jvm-two-way-ssl/README.md

 Similar code is used for choosing the server alias.

-It turns out the selection is also based on the hashcode of the alias and certificate combination (which form a map entry) because during selection the entry set of a HashMap of alias to certificate is iterated over.
-See http://hg.openjdk.java.net/jdk8u/jdk8u60/jdk/file/935758609767/src/share/classes/sun/security/ssl/SunX509KeyManagerImpl.java#l352
+It turns out that the selection is also based on the hashcode of the alias and certificate combination (which form a map entry) because during selection the entry set of a HashMap of alias to certificate is iterated over.
+See line 352 of http://hg.openjdk.java.net/jdk8u/jdk8u60/jdk/file/935758609767/src/share/classes/sun/security/ssl/SunX509KeyManagerImpl.java#l352

-Due to the hashcode calculation being deterministic, i.e. causing the enumeration to have the same order, the JVM will always be incapable of being able to select both client and server certificates because it always returns the first one found (order based on hashcode) and so will always fail to complete the SSL handshake with either the caller or the down stream server.
+Due to the code selecting the first alias and due to the order of the aliases being constant once the keystore is loaded (hashcode calculation is deterministic), the JVM will never be capable of being able to select the correct certificate for both client and server connections and so will always fail to complete the SSL handshake with one of the caller or the down stream server.

 For this reason the author of this page believes this to be a bug rather than a change request.

 A patched version of the SunX509KeyManagerImpl (see [PatchedSunX509KeyManagerImpl](./src/main/java/PatchedSunX509KeyManagerImpl.java)), fixes the problem.
 It was necessary to add the same algorithm to both of the following methods:

 - chooseServerAlias
 - chooseClientAlias

-The additional selection looks like this:
+The more selective algorithm uses the extended key usage as follows:

     ...
     for(String alias : aliases){